Midland Hotel, Manchester

-The Midland Hotel Manchester is a grand hotel in Manchester, England.
+The Midland Hotel is a grand hotel in Manchester, England.
 Opened in 1903, it was built by the Midland Railway to serve Manchester Central railway station, its northern terminus for its rail services to London St Pancras.
 It faces onto St Peter's Square.
 The hotel was designed by Charles Trubshaw in Edwardian Baroque style and is a Grade II* listed building.